Eventually, emulsion paint does go off. But how do you know it’s gone off, and what’s the best way to extend its shelf

 In this guide, we’ll address these common questions and provide some top storage tips that will maximise the lifespan of your unfinished tins of emulsion paint.

 How Long Does Emulsion Paint Last Before it Goes Off?

 The time frame will vary, but typically once you’ve opened a tin of paint, you’ll have about six months before it starts to go off.
-However, this largely depends on the conditions of where you’re storing your emulsion paint.
+However, this largely depends on where you’re storing your emulsion paint.
 For example, temperature, humidity and sunlight all play a significant role.

 Some manufacturers state that unopened and adequately stored emulsion paint has a shelf life of up to 10 years!